 He owes us well over $50,000.
 I guess the thing I’d most like to see change is the Child Support Agency (CSA).
 There are so many problems with the way the CSA works.
 It shouldn’t be requesting that the woman provide information and anything they know about the employment of the non-compliant parent.
 It should be a system that can access the information they require independently.
 I think this burden only deters women from participating.

 I also think the CSA should be able to monitor transactions in bank accounts to generate a more accurate financial profile of the non-compliant parent without the bank then alerting the non-compliant parent.
 This happened in my case and resulted in him closing his account.

 It also makes me mad that if a tax debt is owed to the ATO and there is a Child Support debt too, the priority will be for the ATO to remove the tax debt from the tax return first, and then the CSA can intercept the ATO to remove a portion that’s owing.

 So many options haven’t been on the table because I don’t have that money: getting braces for my children, the option of travel for their sporting interests, being able to participate in specialist programs, the option of private school, regular family holidays, or just being able to save money.
 I worry about financial security.
 It’s like the systems have allowed his further control and economic violence.

 Support and resources

-- To explore services and information that may be helpful in relation to experiences of economic abuse, visit economicsafety.org.au.
+- Explore services and information that may be helpful in relation to experiences of economic abuse, visit financialsafety.org.au.